Joe Pasma always knew what he wanted to be when he grew up – or at least since he was just a little boy.

 “I couldn’t find anyone to install the SIPs, so I got in to the construction side of the business installing SIPs,” Joe says.

 From there, his clients also wanted energy-efficient basements, so Joe installed Insulated Concrete Forms (ICFs.)
 In Minnesota, a General Contractor license was required to do more than one type of work on the same job site, so he became a licensed General Contractor in Minnesota.
 Business was good and SIPs structures were proving successful until the entire building industry took a hit, leaving many contractors looking for other work.

-The construction crash of 2007 sent Joe to another SIPs manufacturer where he worked as their Technical Manager for ten years.
+The construction crash of 2007 sent Joe to another SIP manufacturer where he worked as their Technical Manager for ten years.
 Most recently, Joe worked as a Forensic Engineer for Nederveld.

 And now, at Enercept, he’s again working with SIPs — a product for which he has true passion.

 “SIPs are in my blood.
 It’s just one of those things,” Joe says.
 “I love it.
 It’s not a job; this is just fun.”